jmd-dk/concept/README.md

 To keep track of all the components, `installer` writes a bunch of absolute paths to a file called `.paths`.
-If you choose to manually install some or all components, you must also edit this file accordingly.
+If you choose to manually install some or all components, you must edit this file accordingly.

 The `installer` script uses the Anaconda Python distribution for CPython3 with the site-packages and Open MPI for the MPI3 implementation.